hengfeiyang/DevTables/README.md

   exactly where you left off — no jumping back to page one.
 - **Remembered column choices** — the columns you show or hide are saved per table and per connection.
+- **Practical remote access** — TLS settings and SSH tunnels for PostgreSQL and MySQL, including password and common private-key workflows.

 The result feels closer to working in a code editor than administering a database.